 Are you Showing Signs of a Miscarriage at 5 weeks pregnant?

-If you are bleeding or showing signs of a miscarriage the hospital may take your blood to measure your hCG levels, they usually call you back again 48 hours later to take another measurement to see if your hCG levels are going up or coming down.
+If you are bleeding or showing signs of a miscarriage, such as having mild spotting when you wipe at 5 weeks pregnant, the hospital may take your blood to measure your hCG levels, they usually call you back again 48 hours later to take another measurement to see if your hCG levels are going up or coming down.

 Chances of Miscarriage at 5 Weeks Gestation